The Swedish ash population is under attack. Since the invasive fungus Hymenoscyphus

 Swedish name Askskottsjuka (Ash Shoot Disease).
-If the ash indeed goes extinct, it would have order to replace its' role in the ecosystem.
-The project Rädda Asken (Save the Ash) therefore

-In Norse mythology, the ash was seen as the tree of life, Yggdrasil, which carried the world in its' branches.
+If the ash indeed goes extinct, it would have devastating consequences for the Swedish biodiversity.
+The project Rädda Asken (Save the Ash) therefore In Norse mythology, the ash was seen as the tree of life, Yggdrasil, which carried the world in its' branches.
 In Sweden it is seen as a native species, but currently it is classified as endangered...

 This website is frequently updated with the latest information about the ash breeding development in Sweden.
 Therefore, information might change over time and we ask for your patience regarding this matter.